AnyLogic

 Delay (timeout/schedule) with resources — you can define the task duration as a delay or use a schedule and define the minimal logic for the resources that will execute this task.

 Delay until stopTask() is called — the task will continue running until its explicit termination by calling the stopTask() function.
-Go to flowchart — Alternative to modeling a task just with a delay, you can model it with a flowchart describing the process.
-The flowchart start should start with the ResourceTaskStart block specified in the Task start block field below.
+Go to flowchart — as an alternative to modeling a task just with a delay, you can model it with a flowchart describing the process.
+The flowchart start should start with the ResourceTaskStart block specified in the Task start block property below.

 If the At downtime equipment property is set, the equipment starts the delay only after reaching the maintenance location.